mortenbroesby/weather-app/readme.md

 * Temperature.
 * Humidity.

-Afterwards I want to style it with the correct weather icons.
+Style it with correct weather icons.

 ---